Yankees, Orioles set for impromptu meeting in Baltimore | Sports-Games

 "I think our guys are taking this seriously," Baltimore manager Brandon Hyde said Sunday of his team's approach amid the pandemic.
 "I think that we're having a lot of conversations about it.
 We're continuing to remind each other that it's still happening.
 "I think our guys are being really careful and they understand the importance of being as safe and as healthy as we possibly can and following the protocols that are so important to our organization.
 And our guys have been following that, and I expect that to continue."

-Asher Wojciechowski was originally due to start Monday for Baltimore and could still make the start Wednesday, though the team did announce its revised rotation.
+Asher Wojciechowski, who was originally due to start Monday for Baltimore, will start Wednesday.
 He went 4-8 with a 4.92 ERA in 17 appearances last season with the Orioles and was 2-1 with a 4.44 ERA in his final five starts.
 The right-hander's only start against the Yankees in his career was Aug.
 6 last season in Baltimore, when he allowed five runs and six hits in four innings of a 9-4 loss.

 --Field Level Media